 Step 3: Scrape Away

 Use an ice scraper or a hard-bristled brush to scrape the droppings.
 Wash away residue with more clean water or transfer droppings directly to a trash bag.
 Perform this cleaning daily in captive pigeon enclosures.
 Soften up tough droppings and sterilize areas with antibacterial dish soap.
 Alternatively, commercial bird-dropping removal solution is also available.
-Be especially careful when scraping areas such as painted wood, as the droppings may have bonded with the paint and scraping too hard can damage the finish.
+Be especially careful when scraping areas such as painted wood, as the droppings may have bonded with the paint and scraping too hard can .

 Step 4: Wash Up